modular/modular/KGEN/docs/public/programming-manual.md

 sub-elements that have to do with them, or using them to implement deletion logic for their own type.
 The move constructor wants to create a new `self` instance by stealing parts from an existing instance.
-As such, they both want to consume and transform elements of the ‘owned’ value, and definitely don’t want the owned values destructor to run!
+As such, they both want to consume and transform elements of the ‘owned’ value and definitely don’t want the owned values destructor to run!
 The most egregious example of this is the `__del__` method, which would turn into an infinite loop.

-To solve this problem, Mojo handles these two methods specially, by assuming that their whole values are destroyed upon reaching any return from the method.
+To solve this problem, Mojo handles these two methods specially by assuming that their whole values are destroyed upon reaching any return from the method.
-This means that the whole object may be used before the field values are consumed, for example, this works as you expect:
+This means that the whole object may be used before the field values are consumed.
+For example, this works as you expect:

 ```mojo
 struct TwoStrings: